Q1. What is chemical etching process?

 Chemical etching is a sheet metal machining process that is used to manufacture complex components with high levels of accuracy.
-The process works by printing the component design onto a photo-resist which is laminated onto the metal.
-The areas of photoresist which have not been printed are removed, exposing the metal, which is subsequently etched away.
+The process works by printing the component design onto a photoresist mask which is laminated onto the metal.
+The areas of photoresist which have not been printed are developed, exposing the metal, which is subsequently etched away.

 Q2.
 What metals can be etched?

 Etching can be applied to almost any metal type.
 Typical materials include steel and stainless steels, nickel and nickel alloys, copper and copper alloys, aluminium and hard to machine metals, including highly corrosive-resistant metals such as titanium and its alloys.

 Q4.
 What sheet sizes and thicknesses can be etched?

-The sweet spot for etching is thin sheet metals between 0.010mm and 1.5 mm thick.
+Sheet metals between 0.010mm and 1.5 mm thick can be etched.
 The thicker the sheet the longer it takes to etch meaning metals above 1.5mm are uneconomical to process.

 Precision Micro is unique in its ability to process very large sheets up to 600 mm by 1500 mm, but standard sheets processed are 305mm x 550mm in size.

 Q5.
 How accurate is chemical etching?

 Chemical etching does not use mechanical force, unlike stamping which subjects sheets metals to extreme pressures – often over 100 tonnes with modern machines.
 This causes changes in the material grain structure and burrs are common around the edges of the metal.
 Often, these burrs need to be removed with costly and time-consuming post-process operations.

 Etched parts are burr- and stress-free, flat and leave the material properties unaffected.

 Q8.
 How much does chemical etching cost?